Henrygb/Clustering_Euroelections_in_R/Clustering_Euroelections_in_R.md

 ```

 We could again to restrict the analysis to the five largest parties and again exclude the small City of London.
 Since we only have five parties, we have to use fewer clusters, and three clusters are shown here.
-Repeating the analysis changes the results more than might be expected: in every case the Green Party is clustered with the Labour Party and the Conservative Party is clustered with UKIP.
+Repeating the analysis with different methods no longer changes the results substantially: in every case the Green Party is clustered with the Labour Party and the Conservative Party is clustered with UKIP.

 Removal of the smaller parties should not change the distribution of individual party votes across boroughs, but it does affect clustering algorithms in that they no longer build up clusters of smaller parties before incorporating larger parties.
 This suggests that the algorithms might suffer from a lack of independence from irrelevant alternatives.